 If your home is older than a few years and the cracking is progressive, you probably should have an expert, like Atlantic Foundation, look it over.
 Cracks above doorways and windows, and deep horizontal cracks on regular walls should concern you as a homeowner.
 These cracks could be giving you a warning.
 The first step is to get a free consultation from a foundation specialist.
 You may even ask your local home inspection agency who they recommend.

-Usually, cracks in older homes between the wall and foundation indicate the soil is settling, or your concrete slab has motion.
+Usually, cracks in older homes between the wall and foundation indicate the soil is settling, the footer’s gravel base is eroding, or your concrete slab has motion.
 If left unattended, a crack in a concrete slab can lead to long-term foundation damage.

-Ask about our methods offered to fix foundation repair.
+Ask about our methods offered to fix foundations.
 Long-term damage is costly and inconvenient.
-If you think incorrect installation caused your foundation to falter, contact a housing inspector and go from there.

 If your foundation is determined to be sound by a trusted professional, you can follow these simple tips to repair a minor horizontal crack.
 Cosmetic drywall cracks occur when the drywall’s moisture evaporates, and the plaster has inconsistencies, air pockets, or bumps.